kimaadams/Business-Analysis-Portfolio/README.md

 - Grafana
 - AI Governance

-## Projects
+## Portfolio projects

-Projects will be added as they are completed, including:
+Portfolio projects will be added as they are completed, including:

 - SQL Database Projects
 - Power BI Dashboards